-- 3.12 The dwellings are designed to Building Regulations M4(1) 'Visitable Dwelling' with 45% of the proposed dwellings enhanced to achieve M4(2) 'Accessible and Adaptable Dwelling' standard. - 3.12.1 The Tree Survey identified 27 individual trees, 7 groups of trees, 4 areas of trees and 9 hedgerows.
-In addition to trees which require felling irrespective of development due to their poor condition, it is proposed to fell 4 individual trees (3 x Category C and 1 x Category U), 6 landscape features and sections of a further 6 landscape features in order to deliver the proposed layout.
-In addition to this, 2 trees and 5 landscape features require minor surgery to permit construction spaces or access.
+- 3.12 The dwellings are designed to Building Regulations M4(1) 'Visitable Dwelling' with 45% of the proposed dwellings enhanced to achieve M4(2) 'Accessible and Adaptable Dwelling' standard. - 3.13 The Tree Survey identified 27 individual trees, 7 groups of trees, 4 areas of trees and 9 hedgerows.
 The Tree Survey and Report identifies some Category A and B trees.
 These are all proposed to be retained and incorporated within the landscaping scheme.
 Field hedges within the site are identified as low quality and are proposed to be removed.
 The existing orchard is proposed to be relocated within the site.
 The Leylandii hedge around the farmyard is proposed to be removed.
-The perimeter hedging and trees are generally proposed to be retained and enhanced where required. - 3.13 The proposal includes 0.59 hectares of land for open space, comprising formal and informal open space areas and children's play equipment which would be accessible to both residents of the proposed development and wider area.
+The perimeter hedging and trees are generally proposed to be retained and enhanced where required.
+In total 15 trees and hedgerows are proposed to be removed.
+A detailed landscaping scheme has been submitted with the application which would include the proposed planting of 178 new indigenous trees and hedgerows. - 3.14 The proposal includes 0.59 hectares of land for open space, comprising formal and informal open space areas and children's play equipment which would be accessible to both residents of the proposed development and wider area.
 The spaces are located throughout the site to provide a network of green spaces.
 A Local Equipped Area for Play (LEAP) is proposed centrally and would be within 400m walking distance of all proposed dwellings.
 The LEAP would provide 400sqm of play space.
 Smaller 'door-step' play spaces of 100sqm are proposed throughout the site within 100m of all dwellings.
-A natural play space is proposed to the eastern site boundary, incorporating an existing Oak tree (category A) at its centre. - 3.14 The northern part of the site (north of Little Green Lane) will provide ecological enhancements and drainage attenuation, with a depression in the ground acting as a dry pond.
+A natural play space is proposed to the eastern site boundary, incorporating an existing Oak tree (category A) at its centre.

+- 3.15 The northern part of the site (north of Little Green Lane) will provide ecological enhancements and drainage attenuation, with a depression in the ground acting as a dry pond.
 The attenuation basin would reflect the natural change in levels with gradients of no more than 1:4.

-- 3.15 The application is accompanied by a number of plans and supporting reports including:
+- 3.16 The application is accompanied by a number of plans and supporting reports including:

 - Planning Statement

 - Design and Access Statement

 - Landscape Visual Impact Assessment

 - Landscape Management Plan

 - Energy Statement

 - Tree Survey and Report

 - Biodiversity Assessment

 - Biodiversity Checklist

 - Biodiversity Net-Gain Report

 - Geo-environmental Assessment

 - Light Impact Assessment

 - Noise Impact Assessment

 - Heritage Statement

 - Archaeological Desk Based Assessment

 - Flood Risk Assessment and Drainage

 - Statement of Community Involvement

 - Transport Assessment and Travel Plan

 - Archaeological Evaluation Report (submitted during application)

+- 3.17 During the application additional / amended details have been provided, in summary:

+- Amended site layout to introduce pedestrian access from southern cul-de-sac into main site (in response to comments from HCC as Highway Authority).

+- Archaeological Evaluation Report submitted (in response to HCC Historic Environment Officer).

+- Amended / additional drainage details submitted (in response to comments from HCC as Lead Local Flood Authority).

+- Amended Sustainability Statement proposing the introduction of Air Source Heat Pumps (ASHPs) and thereby increasing the saving over the 2013 Building Regulations to 29.6% (discussed in the analysis below).